Jamalam360/pinguino/docs/README.md

 It is organised into files based on how the commands are organised in the codebase.

-Links to all of the documentation files can be found below.
+Links to all the documentation files can be found below.

 - [Module](module.md)
     - The `/module` command is responsible for configuring the entire bot, it is recommended that you read this section.